flanagan-lab/syngnathus-selection-comp/docs/selection_analysis_floridae.md

     ## Multiple R-squared:  0.7536, Adjusted R-squared:  0.7468
     ## F-statistic: 110.1 on 3 and 108 DF,  p-value: < 2.2e-16

+When we combine all of the data together we can see two additional
+things:

+1. There is no significant interactions effect of Mating success and sex
+2. The slopes for males and females are not significantly different from each other

+Let’s visually look at this pattern now:

 <figure>
 <img
 src="selection_analysis_floridae_files/figure-gfm/plot-bateman-1.png"